 Light Up the Wharf, kicks off the holiday season at The District the Saturday after Thanksgiving.
 The waterfront transforms into a winter wonderland with thousands of twinkling lights.

 Plan an entire evening of holiday fun with a stroll to admire all the holiday decor including Jack Daniel’s twenty-five-foot-tall whiskey barrel tree on Market Pier.
-Carry on the evening with a visit to the Terrazza at Officina for dinner and drinks and end your evening with a s'more around the campfire with the magnificent Christmas tree in the background.

-You can also enjoy the ice rink from November 24, 2021 through February 2022.
+You can also enjoy the ice rink from November 27, 2024.

 Admission